Robertof/oxixenon/README.md

 The executable will be placed in `target/[architecture]/oxixenon` or `target/release/oxixenon`.

-Xenon needs a valid configuration to run, please copy `config.toml.example` to `config.toml` and edit it to suit your needs.
+Xenon needs a valid configuration to run, please copy `config.example.toml` to `config.toml` and edit it to suit your needs.

 ## Notification toasts